rockettheme/docs/Docs/joomla/extensions/rokbooster/INDEX.md

 RokBooster can dramatically reduce the number of HTTP calls a browser has to make, and sending those compressed files GZipped means your pages will load faster with less load on your server.

 Looking beyond Afterburner2, RokBooster can benefit just about any updated Joomla site.
-Here, we'll break down how exactly RokBooster can benefit your site.
+Here, we will break down how exactly RokBooster can benefit your site.
 For the interest of comparison, we've tested with both Afterburner2 and our default Gantry template.

 |          | Afterburner2* | + RokBooster | Gantry | + RokBooster |
 | :------- | :------------ | :----------- | :----- | :----------- |